domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 There will be out castes [Untouchables] as long as there are castes. --Bhimrao Ramji Ambedkar (Dr. B. R. Ambedkar), Former Minister of State for Law and Justice, Government of India (Paraphrased: There are no castes without outcasts.
 Alternate: There are no outcasts without castes. --Slavoj Žižek, Slovenian philosopher, in his book, "Less Than Nothing: Hegel and the Shadow of Dialectical Materialism")

-The owl of Minerva spreads its wings only with the falling of the dusk. --Georg Wilhelm Friedrich Hegel, Philosopher (Paraphrased: The owl takes wing at dusk.)
+The owl of Minerva spreads its wings only with the falling of the dusk. --Georg Wilhelm Friedrich Hegel, German Philosopher (Paraphrased: The owl takes wing at dusk.)

 The Truth is out there. --Tagline of the TV show, "The X-Files"